 Together, we went from strength to strength & Claude was soon joined by Wilfred, Dennis, Woody, Napolean & Alfie truck.
 The crew became a familiar sight at festivals across the UK - raising people’s spirits, as well as the standard of festival coffee.

 Our first shop

 After 5 years on the move, the natural evolution was for us to find a permanent home, where it all began - Bristol.
-We now have two beautiful coffee shops, a great crew, & lovely loyal customers.
+We now have a beautiful coffee shop, a great crew, & lovely loyal customers.

-We love our origins - so you’ll find design nods to our festival trucks throughout the shops - from headlamps & seats, to the actual trucks themselves!
+We love our origins - so you’ll find design nods to our festival trucks throughout the shop - from headlamps & seats, to the actual trucks themselves!

 The Tincan crew

 Since 2011, we have been continually growing as a business, but we’ve always stayed true to our values: to serve exceptional coffee & food, in a friendly, relaxed & stylish environment.
 We hope your Tincan experience is a memorable one, for all the right reasons, and that you’ll visit us again soon.

 1963 Citroen HY Van

 Originally a campervan from the French Pyrenees.